 Investment opportunities start at €250,000 for donating to an art project or a project preserving Portugal’s national cultural heritage, reduced to €200,000 in low-density areas.

-As with most residency visas, UK citizens can establish a permanent residence and become Portuguese citizens and gain a Portuguese passport after five years, provided they meet all the requirements under Portuguese nationality law.
+As with most residency visas, UK citizens can establish permanent residence and become Portuguese citizens and gain a Portuguese passport after five years (for now), provided they meet all the requirements under Portuguese nationality law.

 D7 Retirement Visa

-Additionally, under the EU family reunification scheme, the entire family of the Passive Income visa holder is eligible for residency in Portugal.
+Additionally, under the EU family reunification scheme, close family of the Passive Income visa holder is eligible for residency in Portugal.
 After renewing the residence permit for five years, UK citizens can apply for permanent residency and Portuguese citizenship.

 D2 Entrepreneur Visa